 Our favorite holding period is forever.
 Warren Buffett

 In the short term, the market is a popularity contest.
 In the long term, the market is a weighing machine.
 Warren Buffett

-The media and Wall Street are constantly promoting fashionable stocks, Buffett rebels against this popularity contest.
-The weighing machine refers to the fact that the market dominance and profitability of good companies will mean eventually they will be valued highly.
+The media and Wall Street constantly promote fashionable stocks; Buffett rebels against this popularity contest.
+The weighing machine refers to the fact that good companies’ market dominance and profitability will mean eventually they will be valued highly.

 Widespread fear is your friend as an investor because it serves up bargain purchases.
 Warren Buffett

 This is a jibe at how wrong most investors are.
-For example, when everyone around you is talking about investing in Cryptocurrencies, it is probably time to sell.
-Moreover, when everyone is complaining about the huge crash in the Crypto market, it could be time to buy.
+For example, when everyone around you talks about investing in Cryptocurrencies, it is probably time to sell.
+Moreover, when everyone is complaining about the massive crash in the Crypto market, it could be time to buy.